Arachni/arachni-rpc-em/README.md

  - Handling server-side asynchronous calls that require a block (or any method that passes its result to a block instead of returning it).
  - Token-based authentication.
- - Primary and secondary (fallback) serializers -- Server will expect the Client to use the primary serializer, if the Request cannot be parsed using the primary one, it will revert on using the fallback to parse the Request and serialize the Response.
+ - Primary and secondary (fallback) serializers -- Server will expect the Client to use the primary serializer, if the Request cannot be parsed using the primary one, it will revert to using the fallback to parse the Request and serialize the Response.

 ## Usage